 Barry Ritholtz, Curriculum Vitae

 One of the few strategists who saw the the coming housing implosion and derivative mess far in advance, Ritholtz issued warnings about the market collapse and recession in time for his clients and readers to seek safe harbor.
 Dow Jones Market Talk noted that “many market observers predict tops and bottoms, but few successfully get their timing right.
 Jeremy Grantham and Barry Ritholtz sit in the latter category…” (A summary of major market calls can be found here).
 His observations are unique in that they are the result of both quantitative data AND behavioral economics, most likely a function of his unusual career path in finance.

-In 2008-09, Ritholtz wrote the book Bailout Nation, which was published by Wiley in Summer 2009; In 2010, the updated paperback was published.
-Bailout Nation has become the best reviewed book on the bailouts to date.
-The New York Times called it “Irreverent,” and “an important book about a complicated subject, and yet you could still read it at the beach.”
-The Wall Street Journal noted “If you want to know how we got into this mess and what might still be coming, this is the book for you.”
-And Bloomberg praised it as “A valuable new contribution to our understanding of how we arrived at this sorry juncture.”
+In 2008-09, Ritholtz wrote the book Bailout Nation, published by Wiley in 2009; the updated paperback was released in 2010.
+Bailout Nation became the best reviewed book on the bailouts, with NYT calling it “Irreverent,” and “an important book about a complicated subject, and yet you could still read it at the beach.”
+WSJ noted “If you want to know how we got into this mess and what might still be coming, this is the book for you.”
+Bloomberg praised it as “A valuable new contribution to our understanding of how we arrived at this sorry juncture.”
 Bailout Nation was named “Investment Book of the Year” by Stock Trader’s Almanac, and won a First Amendment Award for Outstanding Journalism: Best Book.
 Numerous media — USA Today, Miami Herald, Marketplace Radio — named it as one of the best finance/business books of 2009.